 - Explain the principles of relative dating and unconformities

-- Apply principles of relative and absolute dating to determine ages of rocks
+- Apply principles of relative and absolute dating to determine the ages of rocks

 Earth is 4.56 billion years old.
-That’s 4,560,000,000 years.
-That amount of time is so immense that it’s truly difficult to grasp just how long it is.
-To try and put this into perspective, if the average human life-span is 80 years, then the earth has been around for 57,000,000 lifetimes.
+That’s 4,560,000,000 years; an amount of time so immense that it’s truly difficult to grasp just how long it is.
+To try to put this into perspective, if the average human life-span is 80 years, then the earth has been around for 57,000,000 lifetimes.
 Or if you have a penny for every year the earth has been around, you would have $45.6 million!
 Constantly writing out millions and billions of years is time-consuming, so when geologists talk about ages, they use a few abbreviations.
-The symbols ka (thousands), Ma (millions), and Ga (billions) refer to points in time, like a date.
+The symbols ka (thousands), Ma (millions), and Ga (billions) refer to points in time like a date.
 For example, the dinosaur extinction occurred at 66 Ma.
-Geologists also use other abbreviations for lengths of time; these include ky, kya, kyr, and k.y. for thousands of years, my, mya, myr, and m.y. millions of years, and by, bya, byr, and b.y. billions of years.
+Geologists also use other abbreviations for lengths of time, including ky, kya, kyr, and k.y. for thousands of years; my, mya, myr, and m.y. for millions of years; and by, bya, byr, and b.y. for billions of years.
 All four varieties of abbreviations mean the same thing in this case.
 Here, you would say the dinosaurs have been extinct for 66 myr.
-If this sounds confusing, you’re not alone because even some geologists use all of the abbreviations interchangeably.
-There is also debate amongst geologists, and other sciences for that matter, over the notation used for geologic time.
+If this sounds confusing you’re not alone, because even some geologists use all of the abbreviations interchangeably.
+There is a debate amongst geologists, and other sciences, over the notation used for geologic time.

-Fun fact: The Tyrannosaurus rex was one of the last dinosaurs to evolve, at around 70.6 Ma.
-The first dinosaurs evolved about 230 Ma, 159 myr before T-rex evolved.
+Fun fact: The Tyrannosaurus rex was one of the last dinosaurs to evolve about 70.6 Ma (a specific date).
+The first dinosaurs evolved about 230 Ma (a specific date), 159 myr (a length of time) before T-rex evolved.
 We are closer in time to the T-rex than the T-rex is to its earliest dinosaur ancestor!
 See the difference in abbreviations yet?

 3.2 Geologic Time